Airbenders-490/auth/README.md

   "password": "mypassword12"
 }
 - send
-- should see success message and cookie
+- should see token returned

 to test Retrieve user: